ninjinskii/Cavity-backend/README.md

   - Create and push a tag named `version name`
   - (May not be needed) Go to deno deploy, and promote the deployment to production

+## Sentry
+Sentry is configured for this project.
+Note however that it should not work if the app is run inside a docker container (which isn't a problem since we're deploying on Deno Deploy)

 ## Run unit tests
 ```bash
 docker-compose up -d